Practical founder guide v1

 • CCSS self-employed, manager, or employer status checked.

-Support Ecosystem Who to contact depending on the need.
+Support ecosystem Who to contact depending on the need.

 • House of Entrepreneurship for project structuring.